rschristopher/ischristtrue.com/src/modern-views/christianity.md

 In other words, if we take the gospel to heart and submit ourselves completely to Christ, then it becomes clear that many modern Christian churches are preaching heretical messages contrary to the Biblical teachings of Christ.
 And yet as Christians we are called to His church.

-This problem extends beyond the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors and [moderm](index.md) political messaging from the pulpit, trying to "modernize" the church (resulting in the inevitable [ecumenism](ecumenism.md), [syncretism](syncretism.md), and relativistic [spiritualism](spiritualism.md)).
+These divisions extend beyond the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors and [moderm](index.md) political messaging from the pulpit, trying to "modernize" the church (resulting in the inevitable [ecumenism](ecumenism.md), [syncretism](syncretism.md), and relativistic [spiritualism](spiritualism.md)).

 *Heresies come in many forms, as do temptations.*